Updated: Feb 9

 Mordikhaan is a huge, anarchic country ruled by the enigmatic and feared leader, The Khul.
 She has created a society where survival is possible only through steadfast devotion to her rule and where endless backstabbing and ruthless competition abound.
 A player character living in Mordikhaan might well end up in one of the country’s countless prisons and ‘blood monasteries’ - former houses of worship that have been converted into torture centres by Mordikhaan’s queen.
 They might find themselves of Ogathraz, the Khul’s mountaintop prison fortress, where hunger and cold claim as many lives as the jailer’s lash.
+These dark fortresses are policed by her torturers, the Thartans, humans who have had much of their personality and identity stripped away by the power of the Khul's undead 'sisters' the Norns, four hideous wraiths that have been consigned

 The Krivian Tomes